John David Baker

 - Debut July 9, 2008

-Playing for the Chicago Cubs on July 29, 2014, he was the winning pitcher in the longest game in team history, a 16-inning, 4-3 win over the Colorado Rockies that took 6 hours and 27 minutes to complete.
+Playing for the Chicago Cubs on July 29, 2014, he was the winning pitcher in the longest game in team history, a 16-inning, 4-3 win over the Colorado Rockies that took 6 hours, 27 minutes to complete.
 Pressed into mound duty in the top of the 16th, he retired Charlie Culberson on a pop-up, then walked Drew Stubbs but got Cristhian Adames, who was playing his first big league game, to hit into an inning-ending double play.
-He then led off the bottom of the inning with a walk against Tyler Matzek and advanced to second on a sacrifice bunt by Emilio Bonifacio; Arismendy Alcantara was hit by a pitch and Anthony Rizzo singled to load the bases before Starlin Castro ended the marathon with a sacrifice fly to right.
-Baker had never pitched as a professional, but Cubs starter Edwin Jackson had lasted only 4 innings, and the team had already used 7 relievers and most of its bench, including starting pitchers Travis Wood and Jake Arrieta who both made pitch-hitting appearances.
+He led off the bottom of the inning with a walk against Tyler Matzek and advanced to second on a sacrifice bunt by Emilio Bonifacio; Arismendy Alcantara was hit by a pitch and Anthony Rizzo singled to load the bases before Starlin Castro ended the marathon with a sacrifice fly to right.
+Baker had never pitched as a professional, but Cubs starter Edwin Jackson had lasted only 4 innings, and the team had already used 7 relievers and most of its bench, including starting pitchers Travis Wood and Jake Arrieta, who both pinch-hit.
+John retired after playing 17 games for the Tacoma Rainiers, in the Seattle Mariners organization, in 2015.
+In December, he was hired by the Cubs to work as a baseball operations assistant.
+He remained with them through 2020, when he was a mental skills coach.